reactjs/react.dev/content/docs/concurrent-mode-intro.md

 For example, research shows that displaying too many intermediate loading states when transitioning between screens makes a transition feel *slower*.
 This is why Concurrent Mode shows new loading states on a fixed "schedule" to avoid jarring and too frequent updates.

 Similarly, we know from research that interactions like hover and text input need to be handled within a very short period of time, while clicks and page transitions can wait a little longer without feeling laggy.
-The different "priorities" that Concurrent Mode uses internally roughly correspond to the interaction categories in the human perception research.
+The different "priorities" that Concurrent Mode uses internally roughly correspond to the interaction categories in human perception research.

 Teams with a strong focus on user experience sometimes solve similar problems with one-off solutions.
 However, those solutions rarely survive for a long time, as they're hard to maintain.
 With Concurrent Mode, our goal is to bake the UI research findings into the abstraction itself, and provide idiomatic ways to use them.
 As a UI library, React is well-positioned to do that.